 Many insurers now let you manage policies through online portals.
 If your company offers this, here’s how it might work:

-• Confirm the cancellation and save any confirmation emails.
+- Confirm the cancellation and save any confirmation emails for your records.

 Not all companies offer online cancellation, so you might need to call or email your request if it’s not available.

-What Happens If You Stop Paying Without Canceling?
+What Happens If You Stop Paying Without Canceling Your Subscription?

-If you stop paying premiums without formally canceling, your policy will likely lapse.
+If you stop paying premiums without formally canceling your policy, it will likely lapse.
 Here’s what that means:

-• Term Life Insurance: After a grace period (usually 30 to 60 days), your coverage ends.
+- Term Life Insurance: After a grace period (utypically30 to 60 days), your coverage will end.
 You won’t get any money back, as term policies don’t have cash value.

 Lapsing is similar to canceling but less formal.
 It’s better to cancel officially to have a clear record and avoid confusion.
-For permanent policies, surrendering might get you some cash back, unlike letting it lapse.
+For permanent policies, surrendering may result in a cash refund, unlike letting the policy lapse.

 Consequences of Canceling Your Life Insurance Policy

-Canceling a policy comes with some important consequences you should know about:
+Canceling a policy comes with some essential consequences you should know about:

-• Surrender Charges for Permanent Policies: If you cancel a whole life, universal life, or variable life policy, you might get the cash value, but surrender fees could take a chunk out of it.
+- Surrender Charges for Permanent Policies: If you cancel a whole life, universal life, or variable life policy, you may receive the cash value, but surrender fees could significantly reduce it.
 These fees are often highest in the first few years and decrease over time.

-• Future Insurability Risks: If your health has changed since you got your policy, canceling could make it harder or more expensive to get new coverage later.
-Insurers look at your age and health when setting premiums.
+- Future Insurability Risks: If your health has changed since you obtained your policy, canceling could make it more difficult or expensive to obtain new coverage later.
+Insurers consider your age and health when determining premiums.

-• Tax Implications: For permanent policies, if the cash value you receive is more than the premiums you paid, the difference might be taxable.
+- Tax Implications: For permanent policies, if the cash value you receive exceeds the premiums you paid, the difference may be taxable.
 Check with a tax professional to understand your situation.

 Alternatives to Canceling Your Policy